jrenato/godot-roll-a-ball/docs/medium-priorities.md

 It works?
 Yes.
 Is it good enough?
 No. I don't like the fact that the whole scene is immediately reloaded.
 It's not a very good user experience.
 The camera just snaps back abruptly to the start of the level.
 It feels like a hack, not a feature.

 It would be much better if the player just respawned at the start of the level, without the scene reloading.
-The camera could just smoothly move back to the start of the level, and the player would keep the pickups it had collected.
+The camera could just move smoothly back to the start of the level and the player would keep the pickups it had collected.

 Since it'll involve adding logic to the level itself, I'll implement this idea in the future.
-Perhaps adding `Player Lives` as well, so the player can have a few tries before having to restart the level.
+Perhaps adding `Player Lives` as well, so the player can have a few tries before having to restart the level entirely.

 For now, there's an easier way to improve this situation: adding a "Game Over" message when the player falls from the level, with an option to restart the level or quit the game.